-- During the N599 or WH639 course, the total amount of time that a student can spend with a physician is 72 hours of the 180 total clinical hours performed.
+- Community health centers - Public health departments - Family practice offices - Internal medicine offices - Planned Parenthood - Preceptors for this course may include licensed/certified health professionals of the following types: - Nurse-midwives - Nurse practitioners - Allopathic physicians (MDs) - Osteopathic physicians (DOs) - Limitations: - During the N599 or WH639 course, the total amount of time that a student can spend with a physician is 72 hours of the 180 total clinical hours performed.
 An emergency room is not considered an appropriate primary care experience.
-Other limitations apply (see the clinical limitations listed in the Clinical Practicum Policies for MSN and post-masters Certificate) - 4.
-If this is a site new to the FNU, a site Affiliation Agreement is developed, with the help of the Clinical Credentialing Coordinator, and the RCF conducts a preclinical site visit.

-- 5. The student begins clinical. - 6.
-The student and preceptor complete WH639/N599 Developmental Assessment Tool (DAT) weekly including daily log of hours specifying the category of care given (women's health or primary care). - 7.
+Other limitations apply (see the clinical limitations listed in the Clinical Practicum Policies for MSN and post-master's Certificate) - 4.
+If this is a site new to the FNU, a site Affiliation Agreement is developed, with the help of the Clinical Credentialing Coordinator, and the RCF conducts a pre-clinical site visit. - 5.
+The student begins clinical. - The student and preceptor complete WH639/N599 Developmental Assessment Tool (DAT) weekly including daily log of hours specifying the category of care given (women's health or primary care). - 7.
 The student contacts the RCF every two (2) weeks to discuss clinical progress. - 8.
 The RCF contacts the preceptor every two (2) weeks to discuss clinical progress. - 9.
 The student sends DATs and logs to the RCF monthly. - 10.
 The student must complete WH639/N599 within six (6) months of starting the course. - 11.
 Upon successful completion of DATs and the required hours of supervised clinical experience, the RCF awards the clinical grade for the course. - 12.
 The RCF notifies the Clinical Director and the Clinical Credentialing Coordinator of the student's completion of the course and the appropriate allocation of the preceptor payment among the preceptor(s) used. - 13.
 The Clinical Credentialing Coordinator notifies the Accounting Department of allocation of preceptor payments and the Accounting Department sends payment to preceptor(s). - 14.
 The Associate Dean of Midwifery and Women's Health awards the WHCNP certificate and may be sent the National Certification Corporation forms to complete so that the graduate may take the certification examination.